SysKitTeam/docs-point/point-collaborators/lifecycle-management.md

 {% hint style="warning" %}
 **Please note!**\
-Expired tasks are now **assigned to SysKit Point Admins** and can no longer be completed by site owners or admins.
+Expired tasks are now **assigned to Syskit Point Admins** and can no longer be completed by site owners or admins.
 {% endhint %}

 When a site owner or admin opens an expired task, the task details screen shows a message stating, 'This task has expired.'
-We have transferred it back to the SysKit Point Admin'.
+We have transferred it back to the Syskit Point Admin'.

 ![Task details screen – Expired task](../.gitbook/assets/lifecycle-management\_expired-task-details.png)